@@ Legal @@

 14. Contact & complaints

-Questions or requests: privacy@pyor.review (or dpo@pyor.review for the DPO).
+Questions or requests: support@pyor.review.
 You can always complain to your local supervisory authority, but we’d appreciate the chance to resolve things first.